FERAL CAT POLICY

 Feral kittens must be at least 2 months old and weigh a minimum of 2 pounds.

+Our surgical staff is trained to differentiate between feral and socialized cats.
 If a socialized cat is admitted as a feral, you will be charged full price for their surgery.